-At Monkey Bay you can canoe on the Sibun River, hike a 16-mi (31-km) nature trail along Indian Creek (only partly within Monkey Bay lands), or go bird-watching—some 250 bird species have been identified in the area.
+At Monkey Bay you can canoe on the Sibun River, hike a 16-mile (31-km) nature trail along Indian Creek (only partly within Monkey Bay lands), or go bird-watching—some 250 bird species have been identified in the area.
 It has a natural history library with some 500 books and other reference materials, which visitors can use.
 The sanctuary also has educational and internship programs.
-Overnight accommodations for visitors are available if not occupied by students or interns, including tent camping (BZ$16 per person) and a bunkhouse (BZ$38 a person) with shared baths.
-Cabins are around BZ$55 to BZ$110.
+Overnight accommodations for visitors are available if not occupied by students or interns, including tent camping (BZ$22 per person) and a bunkhouse (BZ$44 a person) with 38 beds and shared baths.
+The nine private cabins and rooms are around BZ$66 to BZ$220.
 Meals are also available at times, if an educational group is in residence.
 Otherwise you'll have to make your own meals.
 Monkey Bay accepts short-term volunteers (minimum stay one week).
 Internships also are available, usually with a minimum stay of one month.
 Most of the reserve's facilities demonstrate high ecological awareness.
 Most programs are geared for overnight or multinight visits, but you can come on a day visit.
 Call in advance to see what activities or facilities may be available when you want to come.